riserrad/RuntSQLtTests-AzDO/overview.md

 #### Test Execution

-You'll have default information filled here.
+You'll have default information filled here that is supposed to make it work by default with the requirements of the **Publish Test Results** task.
 You can also customize it.
-You'll need these information for publishing your test results to your execution summary.

-* **The root folder to store all the output for this task**: You must be aware that all the output from this task will be dropped under working directory\**out** (or whatever you configure here).
+* **The root folder to store all the output for this task**: You must be aware that all the output from this task will be dropped under working **$(System.DefaultWorkingDirectory)/tSQLt-out** (or whatever you configure here).

 * **The name for the Test Results XML report**: This is the file that the Publish Test Results task will use to publish the results to the summary.
+Its default value is already discoverable by the Publish Test Results task's default configuration.

 ![Test Execution](images/04-Test-Execution.PNG)